 Malin Head is located on the Inishowen Peninsula, County Donegal and is the most northerly point of the island of Ireland.
 The northernmost tip is the headland named Banba’s Crown.

-Bundoran lifeboat station was established in 1972 and operates an inshore lifeboat.
-Station open by appointment only, although training can be seen most Sunday mornings.
+Lough Swilly lifeboat station was established in 1988 and operates three lifeboats, 2 inshore and one all weather.
+Station open by appointment only.